Benchmarks

 prove Benchmark a proof computation

-import benchmark chain import and validation
+import Benchmark chain import and validation

 help, h Shows a list of commands or help for one command